demizer/gds/README.rst

 The files are copied to the dest mount point and given a UUID as the file name.
 A separate log file is made that maps the UUID to file metadata such as name, owner, group, mod time, and original path.
+Lose this log file, and your files are as good as gone.

 No compression is done at all. todrives goes as fast as the hardware allows!